SOS VACCINATIONS :

 Hôpital Bichat Claude Bernard

-SOS Vaccinations would like to provide all travellers with the advice and information for a well-prepared traveller’s first-aid kit, about what vaccines are mandatory, but also about the health risks that may be encountered abroad.
+SOS Vaccinations provides all travellers with advice and information: how to prepare a travel medical kit, about compulsory vaccinations and the health risks that can be encountered abroad.

-Need to know!
-It is essential to have a medical check-up at least three weeks before you go abroad.
+It is essential to have a medical consultation at least three weeks before your departure abroad.

-Vaccination against yellow fever is essential for those travelling to at-risk areas such as certain regions of South America and Africa.
-However, it is mandatory for residents of certain regions such as Guyana, for example.
+Yellow fever vaccination is essential for travellers to high-risk areas such as parts of South America and Africa.
+It is, however, mandatory for residents of certain regions such as Guyana, for example.

-The yellow fever vaccine is what is known as a live vaccine so must be administered by qualified personnel, at an approved international vaccination centre, such as SOS Vaccinations, in Paris 13.
+The yellow fever vaccine is what is called a live vaccine and must therefore be administered by qualified personnel at an approved international vaccination centre, such as SOS Vaccinations in Paris 13th.

 - Hepatitis B

 Specific vaccines for frequent travellers

 - Meningococcal meningitis A+C